What is a workspace in TFS?

 We have been chasing a nasty bug for a few days now.
 It actually has to do with all the technologies above.

 The thing is that we have a Oracle stored procedure that returns a RefCursor.
-The stored procedures is actually just doing a simple SELECT from our system value tables.
+The stored procedure is actually just doing a simple SELECT from our system value tables.
 We are using Enterprise Library to call the stored procedure.
 We are using the command ExecuteReader.
 And here the funny business starts.

-Furthermore we ran into some connection problems since we had loads of connections hanging in the database, after running our unit tests (that made many calls to said stored procedure).
+Furthermore, we ran into some connection problems since we had loads of connections hanging in the database after running our unit tests (that made many calls to said stored procedure).

-After a lot of researching...
+After a lot...

 Read More